bhuvangolhar/Data-Structures-and-Algorithms/Array/array_operations.md

     }
 }

-Here, the element at index 2 (which is `30`) is removed and a new array without that element is created.
+Here, the element at index 2 (which is 30) is removed and a new array without that element is created.

 **4. Searching in an Array:**

 Searching means finding the position (index) of a specific element in an array.
-The simplest method is **linear search**, where each element is checked one by one.
+The simplest method is linear search where each element is checked one by one.

 class SearchExample
 {